jaredjgebel/ux-portfolio/src/_includes/case-studies/_product-design.md

 </div>

-## Grain processors {.sm-subheading-small .xl-subheading-sm .text-neutral-80 .mb-3}
+## Grain processors {.lead .sm-subheading-small .xl-subheading-sm .text-neutral-80 .mb-3}

 ### Engaging of the other side of the marketplace: grain processors